-When Harrod Blank first realized that his ’65 VW Beetle could be treated as a canvas, the result was “Oh My God!”.
-Painted like a beach ball with a bumper of plastic fruit & rubber chickens, a chalkboard on back and a TV on the roof, the car was the catalyst for his remarkable career.
+When Harrod Blank realized that his ’65 VW Beetle could be treated as a canvas, the result was his first Art Car,Oh My God!
+Painted in like a beach ball, (with a bumper of plastic fruit & rubber chickens, a chalkboard on back and a TV on the roof) the car became the catalyst for his remarkable career.

-Initially, Blank thought he was the only one in the world with an Art Car, and at times felt quite alienated.
+Initially, Blank thought he was the only one in the world with an Art Car, and at times he felt quite alienated.
 This would change, as he gradually learned from supporters that there were other such cars, spread out across the country.
-Drawing from what he had learned from his father, filmmaker Les Blank, and the BA in Theater Arts/Film he earned at UC Santa Cruz in 1986, Blank began photographing other Art Cars.
-Subsequently, he raised money through private investors and took out loans as needed to finance the 64-minute documentary he dreamed of making: Wild Wheels.
+Drawing from what he had learned from his father, filmmaker Les Blank, and his BA in Theater Arts/Film (from UC Santa Cruz in 1986) Blank began photographing other Art Cars.
+Subsequently, he raised money through private investors, and personal loans, to finance the 64-minute documentary he dreamed of making: Wild Wheels.

 To his credit, over 55 million people worldwide have seen the film.
 Blank initially distributed Wild Wheels, (featuring 46 Art Cars and their respective artists) by appearing with “Oh My God!” as he toured 50 cities across the United States.
 Publicity from the tour attracted the interest of PBS, which then broadcast the film as a National Special in the 1993.
 Soon after the PBS showings, Blank’s Art Car photography was featured in a companion book, Wild Wheels (Pomegranate, 1994; Blank Books, 2001), which was named “Best Book for Young Adults” by the American Library Association.